or call us on 0800 781 4893

 After breakfast, you'll start your journey back to Tashkent.
 Stopping along the way in Jizzakh to visit Sufi Centre 'Nursafardiyya'.
 Nursafardiyya comprises a fascinating blend of divine medicine, philosophy, meditation, calligraphy, martial arts and poetry, with the view that through these spiritual practices comes self-improvement and happiness.
 In the afternoon you will arrive back in Tashkent where your afternoon is at leisure.
 Tonight enjoy a festive farewell dinner to round off this unforgettable trip.

-Enjoy a leisurely breakfast, before transferring to the airport for your return flight to London.
+Enjoy a leisurely breakfast, before transferring to the airport for your return flight to London or onto your chosen extension.

 British citizens currently need a tourist visa to enter Uzbekistan and should be obtained before you travel.
 We work closely with The Travel Visa Company who will be able to arrange your visa for you on your behalf.
 Please call them on 01270 250 590 and quote Mercury Holidays.
 The cost of the visa is approximately £115.00.
 When calling the Travel Visa Company they will advise you of the most up to date fees.
 The visas take around 20 working days to issue.
 You cannot apply for an Uzbekistan Visa more than 3 months in advance.
 We recommend that you apply for your visa 8 weeks before travel, however, please be aware that your passport will be required for the application so make sure that you will not need it during this time.
 Visa requirements are subject to change and obtaining a visa is the responsibility of the traveller and not Mercury Holidays.
 We recommend you check with your destinations' Tourist Board or Embassy prior to departure for the most up to date guidelines regarding these.